jeroenpeters1986/piFan/README.md

 # Installation

-**Be advised**: For this guide, please checkout this Git repository in `/home/pi/pifan` If you choose another location, please mind the paths in the rest of the steps.
+**Be advised**: For this guide, please checkout this Git repository in `/home/pi/pifan`.
+If you choose to checkout to another location, please adjust the paths in the installation commands and the scripts accordingly.

-###Install some software and link some configuration files.
+### Install the software, setup the configuration and reboot
 ```
 sudo apt-get update
 sudo apt-get upgrade